Fabian Lustenberger

 Fabian Lustenberger (born 2 May 1988) is a Swiss former professional footballer.
 He has earned three caps with the Switzerland national team.

 Career

 Since 2013, Lustenberger has been the captain of the Berlin side, after helping Hertha BSC return to the Bundesliga after a season in 2.
 Bundesliga.
 On 9 March 2016, he extended his contract until 2019.
+However, Vedad Ibišević became the new captain of Hertha BSC in August 2016, due to choice of Pál Dárdai.

 Young Boys

 On 28 January 2019, BSC Young Boys announced that Lustenberger would join the club from the upcoming 2019/20 season.
 He penned a three-year deal.